-This perspective is intended to offer a view of the collections of the Bode-Museum from an artistic perspective and explore topics for projects or offer additional themes to explore.
-The main aim is to propose viable input for projects in the fields of education and outreach, not the production of an artwork.
+This perspective was intended to offer a view of the collections of the Bode-Museum from an artistic perspective and explore topics for projects or offer additional themes to explore.
+The main aim was to propose viable input for projects in the fields of education and outreach, not the production of an artwork.

 Mathilde ter Heijne’s artistic practice entails various points of connection to the collections of the Bode-Museum.
 For example, in her projects she investigates identity and sex relations in current and past societies.
 This emphasis can provide a good source of inspiration for our programme “Let`s talk about Sex.
 Gender and Forms of Sexual Diversity in Art” that can be booked by schools and other programmes.
 In addition, her current interests include the potential of rituals, participation, and performances.
 This also has parallels with the collections of the Bode-Museum.
 Many works, particularly those stemming from a religious context, were often originally endowed with performative dimensions associated with religious rituals.

 Dates: October 1–5, 2018